levimatther/metaapi-node.js-sdk/readme.md

 - monitor trading history
 - calculate trade copying commissions for account managers

+Please note that trade copying to MT5 netting accounts is not supported in the current API version

 ### Configuring trade copying

 In order to configure trade copying you need to: